ballerina-platform/nballerina/README.md

 The compiler is tested using the test cases in the [compiler/testSuite](compiler/testSuite/) directory.
 The `bal build` command performs a first level of testing on these: it checks that the test cases that should get compile errors do, and that the test cases that should not get compile errors do not.
 This should work on any platform on which the Ballerina distribution works.

-For those test cases that are valid Ballerina programs, the scripts in the [test](test/) directory further test that the generated LLVM assembly files can be compiled with LLVM and give the correct output when executed:
+For those test cases that are valid Ballerina programs, the Makefile in the [test](test/) directory is used to further test that the generated LLVM assembly files can be compiled with LLVM and give the correct output when executed.
+This Makefile has the following targets:

-* [compile.sh](test/compile.sh) uses `nballerina.jar` to compile all of the test cases into `.ll` files;
-* [testll.sh](test/testll.sh) uses `clang` to compile every test case into a native executable, then runs it and checks that the output is what it should be
+* `test` (the default target) forces a rebuild of all the `.ll` files if the compiler jar has changed, and then does `compile` and `testll`
+* `compile` builds any out of date `.ll` files (but does not consider the compiler jar when determining whether a `.ll` is out of date)
+* `testll` builds an executable for each test case, executes it and checks its output

 ## Status